Friday, 22 September 2023 | 11:25 AM

 • Social Media: Facebook

-The Fajr prayer time in New York City is 05:28 AM today.
+The Fajr prayer time in New York City, New York is 05:27 today.

-The Dhuhr prayer time in New York City is 12:49 PM today.
+The Dhuhr prayer time in New York City, New York is 13:01 today.

-The Asr prayer time in New York City is 04:15 PM today.
+The Asr prayer time in New York City, New York is 16:33 today.

-The Maghrib prayer time in New York City is 06:54 PM today.
+The Maghrib prayer time in New York City, New York is 19:18 today.

-The Isha prayer time in New York City is 08:11 PM today.
+The Isha prayer time in New York City, New York is 20:35 today.

-The Sunrise time in New York City is 06:43 AM today.
+The sunrise time in New York City, New York is 06:44 today.

-The Sunset time in New York City is 06:54 PM today.
+The sunset time in New York City, New York is 19:18 today.

-Yes, you can subscribe to receive daily prayer notifications with the Muslim & Quran - Prayer Times mobile application in your location.
-Download the application on your android or iPhone smartphone, select prayer timings and enable prayer times notifications.
-The app allows you to choose your preferred prayer timings calculation method; either high altitude calculation method or timings from the most authentic prayer times calculation authority in your region.
+Yes, you can subscribe to receive daily prayer notifications with the Muslim & Quran - Prayer Times mobile application in New York City, New York.
+Download the application on your Android or iPhone smartphone, select prayer timings, and enable prayer times notifications.
+The app allows you to choose your preferred prayer timing calculation method, either a high altitude calculation method or timings from the most authentic prayer times calculation authority in your region.
 Users also have the option to choose their preferred Fiqh and daylight savings to adjust the prayer times automatically.
 Users can also choose their own notification sound.

 Prayer Times in Other Cities of United States